kubevirt/kubevirt/docs/disk-expansion.md

 `kubectl edit pvc my-disk-pvc`

 And increase the `spec.resource.requests.storage` to a larger size.
-A running VMI will be notified that the disk has been expanded.
+A running guest will then be notified of the capacity change using block layer commands (for example, a SCSI disk will be sent a "capacity data has changed" message).
 File systems remain unchanged - they need to be expanded to use the remaining data.

 ## Why do we not expand file systems?